ionic-team/ion-android-filesystem/README.md

 }
 ```

-Most methods that are `suspend` and run outside the main thread, meaning they should be called from a coroutine scope, e.g.:
+Most methods that are `suspend` and run outside the main thread, so they should be called from a coroutine scope, e.g.:

 ```kotlin
 val controller = IONFILEController(context)